Learning What All Those Letters Mean

 HSA - Hill Start Assist

-Basically this system knows when you are on a hill incline or decline.
-It will keep your vehicle braked for the split second to get your foot from the brake pedal to the gas pedal.
+This system knows when you are on a hill incline or decline.
+It will keep your vehicle braked for a split second to get your foot from the brake pedal to the gas pedal.
 There is the potential to turn off this system if your vehicle is equipped with EVIC.
 Don't ask me what that is because that is later in the manual.

 ERM - Electronic Roll Mitigation

 This system anticipates the potential for wheel lift.
-So... if the vehicle senses you are going to fast in a turn, it will slow you down to prevent the Jeep from tipping over.
-But... this only occurs during severe or evasive driving maneuvers.
+ERM senses if the vehicle is going to fast in a turn, it will slow you down to prevent the Jeep from tipping over.
+This only occurs during severe or evasive driving maneuvers.

 ESC - Electronic Stability Control

-Basically this system can tell which way you intend to drive, and if the vehicle's path is not going that way, it will apply the proper brakes to get you back on the right path.
+ESC compares your steering input to your Wrangler's actual path, selectively applying brakes to keep you on course.
+If the vehicle's path is not going that way, it will apply the proper brakes to get you back on the right path.

-You want to be in this mode if you are in deep sand, snow or gravel, and you need more wheel spin then would normally be allowed.
+You want to be in this mode if you are in deep sand, snow or gravel, and you need more wheel spin than would normally be allowed.

 Now... if you forget to turn this system back on when you get back on the highway... it's okay... because the computer thinks for you.
 Once you hit 40 mph it automatically goes into partial off mode.